Sermon on Mark 1:9-15 for February 21, 2021 Lent 1B

 Both Jesus and Noah experienced God’s presence, God’s provision, and God’s promise as they made their way through the wilderness.
 God’s very first covenant was a promise to Noah that he would never again destroy the world with a flood.
 God’s final covenant is the promise, sealed with Jesus’ own blood, that he will restore all of creation to its intended perfection and right relationship to God.

 And this is where we come into the picture.
 This is where we are called to cut to the chase.
 Just as Jesus received the Holy Spirit at his baptism, so we receive the Holy Spirit when we claim Jesus as Lord.
-The NRSV says that the Spirit descended like a dove on him, but that little preposition in Greek really means “into.”
+Mark says that the Spirit descended like a dove on him, but that little preposition in Greek really means “into.”
 The Spirit descended into Jesus, filling and strengthening him, even as it anointed him.

 We also can be filled with the Holy Spirit.
 It is only through the power of the Holy Spirit that we can accomplish anything for the kingdom of God.
 It is only through the power of the Holy Spirit that we can withstand the tests and temptations that bombard us every day.
 God is present with us in his Spirit.
 By the Spirit, God stays with us.